JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 for managing your maintenance tasks.
 You can use this same model for many other use cases as well.

-Next step is to deploy this solution to Azure.
+Next step is to _deploy this solution to Azure_.
 I'll cover that in my next post.
 Stay tuned for part 2!

 I hope you find this useful!